 On the other hand, Moscow had tired of Mengistu’s waste of Soviet resources in Eritrea.
 After the EPLF captured the port of Massawa in February 1990, the Soviet Union made no move to intervene or to relieve the besieged Ethiopian forces in Asmara.
 In June 1990, both Washington and Moscow pressured Mengistu to allow the delivery and dispersal of famine relief supplies to the civilian population in Eritrea through the port of Massawa, which was being bombed daily by the Ethiopian Air Force.
 That spring Moscow had told Mengistu once again that Soviet military aid would be cut the following year.
 The cold war in the Horn of Africa had apparently come to an end.

-U.S. security assistance to Somalia as well as to Sudan and Kenya had been important to the extent that the USSR’s effort in Ethiopia was effective.
+U.S. security assistance to Somalia as well as to Sudan and Westgate Mall siege in Nairobi, Kenya, in 2013.
+In recent weeks, they have carried out a spate of attacks in Kenya had been important to the extent that the USSR’s effort in Ethiopia was effective.
 Through the mid-1980s Addis Ababa appeared to be very conﬁdent politically and militarily, backed to the hilt by the Soviet Union, and willing to take risks.
 But with the insurgencies in Eritrea and Tigre gaining ground and Moscow’s backing away from its carte blanche arms commitment, Ethiopia no longer seemed to pose a threat to anyone.
 Consequently, Somalia, Sudan, and Kenya all lost value as political-strategic counterweights to Ethiopia.
 As long as the Soviet Union remained absorbed in resolving its own internal political and economic problems, dealing with the disintegration of the East bloc, and pursuing a cooperative relationship with the United States, there was no reason for Washington to risk becoming mired in Somalia’s internal affairs by continuing security assistance to the Barre government.

 Until Iraq’s invasion of Kuwait in early August 1990, regional threats to U.S. interests also appeared to have dissipated.
 The U.S. bombing run over Libya in April 1986 had apparently put Qaddaﬁ back in his box.
 Whereas the Reagan administration had cited the Libyan and Ethiopian threat to regional security as a justiﬁcation for SAP assistance to Somalia and Sudan throughout most of the 1980s, by the end of the decade, no mention was made of this threat.
 Instead, Libya was competing in a more overt and “legitimate” fashion by supplying arms and ﬁnancial aid to the governments of Sudan and Somalia, rather than trying to topple them.
 Baghdad, too, had been busy throughout the 1980s developing ties with states in the Red Sea region, including Sudan, Djibouti, Yemen, and Somalia.
 Saddam Hussein’s emergence as the new post-cold war enemy of the United States in the wake of Iraq’s 1990 invasion of Kuwait, however, did not produce any immediate or appreciable change in American threat assessments in the Red Sea or in the U.S. policy toward Somalia.